 Narwhals are known as the unicorns of the sea for a reason—they’re mysterious, elusive, and famous for their horn-like teeth that grow up to 8.8 feet long.
 For just $55, you can symbolically adopt the sea creature for yourself or someone you know.
 An adoption kit includes a photo, a plush toy, a gift bag, a species card, and an adoption certificate from the World Wildlife Fund.
 Donors looking to make an even bigger impact can choose to opt out of the gifts with more of the proceeds going towards WWF’s conservation efforts around the world.
 And if you don’t have any whale lovers in your life, WWF has dozens more “adoptable” species to choose from.

 One of the easiest ways to save a life is by providing a mosquito net to a family that needs one.
 According to Nothing But Nets, a campaign from the UN foundation, bed netting reduces malaria rates by 90 percent.
 After donating $10, the organization will send a insecticide-treated net to a home in sub-Saharan Africa where the disease is especially prevalent.

-If you don’t have the energy to bake cookies for everyone on your gift list this season, buy them a jar of dry mix instead.
-The mixes come in two flavors, pumpkin and s’more, and include a recipe for putting all the components together.
-The cause it benefits makes this sweet treat even more satisfying: For every jar purchased, That’s Caring will donate a weekend food bag to a child facing food insecurity.
+If you don’t have the energy to bake cookies for everyone on your gift list this season, buy them a box of pre-made baked goods instead.
+This package includes three cookie varieties: white chocolate macadamia, sugar caramel, and oatmeal raisin.
+The cause it benefits makes this sweet treat even more satisfying: For every purchase, That’s Caring will donate a weekend food bag to a child facing food insecurity.

 Give Back: The Unexpected Pit Bull